Ouch(UK) is the leading worldwide charity dedicated to helping sufferers of the devastating condition of Cluster Headache.

 The site is powered by CiviCRM for the underlying database technology combined with Drupal for the front end website display elements.
 CiviCRM is open source Customer Relationship Management software which integrates seamlessly with Drupal.
 It is an incredibly powerful piece of software which is used by organisations such as Amnesty International and the Wikimedia Foundation, and is proving very valuable to OUCH(UK).

 CiviCRM doesn't just handle memberships and renewals, it allows you to keep records of every transaction you have with any individual or organisation, be they members, donors, volunteers or event participants.
 It's a great platform for eliciting donations and its tailor-made event management systems are really helping OUCH with events and conferences.
 On the whole, it's helping OUCH to have a better understanding of what is going on in their organisation.

 Websites need to be continually moving forwards to survive the relentless pace of change on the internet.
-We have recently upgraded the OUCH(uk) site from Drupal 6 to Drupal 7 and simultaneously updated CiviCRM - a technically difficult and challenging process but well worth it.
+Several years ago we upgraded the OUCH(uk) site from Drupal 6 to Drupal 7 and simultaneously updated CiviCRM - a technically difficult and challenging process but well worth it.
 We also took advantage of the upgrade to design a new logo and website layout which is responsive to the size of viewing screen meaning the site looks great no matter what device you are using.

 Turtlereality have taken the OUCH brand through a number of incarnations, each one an incremental step in the right direction.

 When we started working with OUCH, over ten years ago, their logo used the comic-sans typeface.
 Shocking!
 The logo they now have is modern fresh and flexible.